Residential services for mental health

 Step up/step down services provide short term (generally up to 28 days) residential mental health specialised support, in a community-based environment.

-Long term mental health residential services cater for people with high needs.
-Private psychiatric hostels are licensed by the Department of Health's Licensing and Accreditation Regulatory Unit.
+Long term mental health residential services for people with high needs also include private psychiatric hostels are licensed by the Department of Health's Licensing and Accreditation Regulatory Unit.
 You can find the list of licensed services here.

 To find available services near you, search for 'step up/step down' or mental health services in the My Services online directory.
 You can search by your own location, or 'Restart' your search and search for services in a major town or city.